SlaviXG/Operations_Research_PHS_Challenge/REPORT.md

     - Financial resources for building, equipping, and staffing these satellite sites are assumed to be available, ensuring operational readiness.

 <p>Satellite sites will act as the first point of care, providing essential services such as life-saving treatment and telemedicine consultations until patients can be transferred to the main site for escalated care.
 Each satellite site will be tagged with a **Site Code**, ensuring seamless integration with the main A&E system.
 For example, a satellite site associated with **Site_Code: 2** could also support telemedicine, urgent care, or diagnostic services.
 Clear escalation protocols will be in place to guide patient transfers when necessary.
 For instance, a critical patient flagged at a satellite site will receive life-saving care on-site while arrangements for immediate transport to the associated Main Site are made.
 This ensures no interruption in the continuity of care.</p>

+The Beacon system for public usage.
+Purpose: To be able to find satellite sites in public.
+Signal sent through mobile devices through the web app.
+To be used only during emergency such as collapsing in the public.
+What happens if the person collapsed is alone and no one is doing anything to help????

 ### Using Weighted Mean of Data to find the Optimal Location for Creating new Departments

 How it would work: